Canada: Cartel Enforcement

 In order to qualify for immunity, the applicant must meet the following conditions:

-• the party requesting immunity must not be the only party involved in the offence;
+- the party requesting immunity must not be the only party involved in the offence; and

 In R v Nestlé Canada Inc et al,14 the Ontario Superior Court clarified the scope of disclosure in a Canadian government prosecution once charges have been laid.
 The court held that ‘factual information’ provided to the Bureau by applicants seeking immunity or leniency (ie, through the proffer process) before a plea agreement is reached must be produced to the accused co-conspirators in subsequent criminal proceedings.
 This decision only applies if immunity or leniency is granted to the applicant, after a proffer is made to the Bureau and charges are laid against others.
 If immunity or leniency is not granted, such information will remain confidential but the Bureau is free to use the information provided to pursue its investigations.
 Consequently, the information of the immunity or leniency applicant provided to the Bureau and produced to the other accused co-conspirators by the prosecution may eventually be made public as part of the court proceedings and thereby be available as evidence for follow-on civil actions for breach of the criminal provisions of the Act.

 The largest individual corporate fine for section 45 conduct was a fine of C$50.9 million levied against F Hoffmann-La Roche relating to an international cartel for bulk vitamins.
 The largest individual fine for bid rigging was C$30 million paid by Yazaki Corporation in 2013 in relation to the sale of motor vehicle components.